junxit/us-congress-bills-115/metadata.md

 - 2017-02-16 — Committee on Rules and Administration.
 Original measure reported to Senate by Senator Shelby.
 Without written report.(text of measure as introduced: CR H1307-1312)
 - 2017-02-16 — Introduced in Senate
 - 2017-02-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 8.
+- 2017-02-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S1506)
+- 2017-02-28 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1506)